yogthos/lein-asset-minifier/README.md

 ```

 * `:linebreak` - specifies optional linebreak for CSS resources
-* `:optimizations` - specifies the level of JavaScript optimizations, valid values are `:simple`, `:whitespace` or `:advanced`, defaults to `:simple`.
+* `:optimizations` - specifies the level of JavaScript optimizations, valid values are `:simple`, `:whitespace` or `:advanced`, defaults to `:simple`
-* `:externs` - can be used to specify the externs file to be used with the advanced optimisations to prevent munging of external functions.
+* `:externs` - can be used to specify the externs file to be used with the advanced optimisations to prevent munging of external functions

 The plugin can be now be invoked by running: